ministryofjustice/security-guidance/docs/protective-monitoring.md

 ## About this document

 **Note:** This is Legacy IA Policy.
 It is under review and likely to be withdrawn or substantially revised soon.
-Please contact us before using this on a new project: [itpolicycontent@digital.justice.gov.uk](mailto:itpolicycontent@digital.justice.gov.uk)
+Please contact us before using this on a new project: [security@justice.gov.uk](mailto:security@justice.gov.uk)

 This policy applies to all staff and contractors who work for the Ministry of Justice \(MoJ\).